Podcast Starter Kit: 7 Things You Need in 2023

 To start a podcast, you will need a few things:

-- A microphone: Any microphone will work for recording your podcast, but if you want to ensure good sound quality, I recommend investing in a USB microphone such as the Blue Yeti or the Rode Podcaster.
+- A microphone: Any microphone will work for recording your podcast, but I recommend investing in a USB microphone, such as the Blue Yeti or the Rode Podcaster, to ensure good sound quality.

 - Audio editing software: If you plan on editing your audio (which I recommend), you will need some form of audio editing software.
 Audacity is an easy software for Mac and PC users to consider.

-- Cover art: Your podcast cover art is what will show up on the podcasting platform when people are searching for podcasts to subscribe to.
-Make sure your cover art is created in the dimensions recommended by the platform to ensure it looks good on various devices.
+- Cover art: Your podcast cover art will show up on the podcasting platform when people search for podcasts to subscribe to.
+Ensure your cover art is created in the dimensions the platform recommends to ensure it looks good on various devices.

 How Much Does It Cost To Start A Podcast?